stephenfloor/tripseq-analysis/README.md

   --tx-to-gene TX_TO_GENE
                         File containing transcript ID to gene name mapping --text                Output text data in addition to plots.
+  --format FORMAT       Image format to export (png or pdf).
 ```
 #### Requirements